 By Big Green Egg

-An unforgettable Christmas dinner cooked on the EGG starts with the ultimate centrepiece.
-Here is a recipe for the best turkey you have ever tasted, guaranteed.
+An unforgettable Christmas dinner cooked on the EGG starts with the ultimate centrepiece: the most succulent, flavoursome turkey you’ve ever tasted

 OVERVIEW

 The first step to a memorable Christmas turkey is to buy a quality bird, such as a Kelly Bronze.
-Not only do you get incredible flavour from these slow-growing turkeys, but they are plucked and hung in such as a way as to prevent any bacteria getting in.
-Amazingly, this means that they could — technically — be enjoyed pink!
+You get incredible flavour from these slow-growing turkeys, which is only enhanced by the moist heat and subtle smoke of the EGG.
 Always cook to temperature and not time.

-Load and light your EGG, set up for indirect cooking with the ConvEGGtor in place.
+Set up your EGG for indirect cooking with the ConvEGGtor in a legs-up position topped with the Stainless Steel Grid.
 Target temperature is 180˚C.

-Season your turkey with sea salt and cracked black pepper.
-Remove any giblets, and add them to the Drip Pan.
+Season the turkey with sea salt and cracked black pepper.
+Remove any giblets and add them to a Drip Pan.
 Massage the bird all over with butter.

 extra indulgence, massage it all over with butter

 Pour cold water over the vegetables and giblets.
-This will create the stock for your gravy and keep your turkey succulent.
+This will create the stock for your gravy and help keep your turkey beautifully succulent.

 COOK YOUR TURKEY